Abandoned & Little-Known Airfields:

 Mile Square was built in 1942, so Horse Farm was probably built around the same time.

-An August 14, 1945 U.S. Government aerial photo looking north at Horse Farm OLF (National Archives photo, courtesy of Brian Rehwinkel).
+An 8/14/45 U.S. Government aerial photo (National Archives photo, courtesy of Brian Rehwinkel)

-The airfield was depicted as consisting of a hexagonal landing area, measuring 1,400' across.
+depicted Horse Farm OLF as consisting of a hexagonal landing area, measuring 1,400' across.

 The Navy apparently abandoned the Horse Farm airfield immediately after the end of WW2,